Nano-optics of transition metal dichalcogenides and their van der Waals heterostructures with electron spectroscopies: Instrumentation and Experimental Methods

 In this section, the experimental techniques are briefly described.
-Initially, Section \ref{sec::methods::SEM} provides an overview of scanning electron microscopy (SEM) and scanning transmission electron microscopy (STEM).
+Initially, Section \ref{sec::methods::SEM} provides an overview of scanning electron microscopy (SEM) and scanning transmission electron microscopy (STEM) with a focus on the instrumentation.
 This is followed by four sections, from \ref{sec::methods::eels} to \ref{sec::methods::cle}, which aim to provide an overview of electron energy-loss spectroscopy (EELS), cathodoluminescence (CL), electron energy gain spectroscopy (EEGS), and cathodoluminescence excitation spectroscopy (CLE) for materials science.
 Finally, Section \ref{sec::methods::samples} describes various methods for preparing TMD samples that are compatible with TEM.